Nebraska Whitetail Deer Hunting

 - Open sites: Truglo Fiber-optic sights works.

-- Lazar Range Finder is a must muzzleloader deer hunting.
-Leupold, Nikon or Bushnell to name a few.
+- Lazar Range Finder is a Must for muzzleloader whitetail deer hunting.
+Leupold, Nikon, or Bushnell to name a few.

 - Sight in your muzzleloader for 50, 100, 150 and 200 yards.